SimonWpt/CouchDocs/tags-reference/func.md

 Functions can be **named** and **anonymous**.<br>

 **Anonymous** functions are not registered with Couch and their code is only saved to a variable.
 Often used in conditional fields, they fulfill an auxiliary role and can be configured to appear within a specific **scope** &ndash; *global*, *local* or *parent*.
 This feature allows to view them as 'helpers' that perform some action and disappear outside their scope, mimicking the behaviour or regular variables.
+Functions defined with the same name can 'replace' the previous ones.

 **Named** functions are registered within Couch, cached to database to improve loading and are visible in global scope e.g. can be called from inside other functions or tags.
 Presence of a named function can be verified by the tag 'cms:func_exists'.
 Functions with the same name should not appear twice - Couch will treat it as error and halt.

 Functions can be nested within each other.

+Functions can be chained by calling another one in code.

 ## Parameters